In any given month, thousands of organizations worldwide may suffer a data breach.

 1. Target

 Target was not without security at the time of the well-known breach.
 There have been many theories suggesting malware.
-It was reported the malware was installed on POS machines prior to discovery with multiple antivirus tools not detecting the malware.
+It was reported that the malware was installed on POS machines prior to discovery, with multiple antivirus tools not detecting the malware.

-Many intrusion detections or file integrity monitoring solutions offer poor built-in intelligence, which can make it difficult to tell the difference between normal file changes and a security incident.
+Many intrusion detection or file integrity monitoring solutions offer limited built-in intelligence, which can make it difficult to distinguish between normal file changes and a security incident.
 In other cases, constant meaningless notifications can lead to alert fatigue.
 A FIM solution that differentiates between alerts can provide 'smart' notifications and facilitate real-time action to stop a threat in its tracks.

 2. Cogent Health Care

-Cogent Healthcare suffered a data breach in 2013 that lead to the disclosure of 32,000 patients' electronic personal health information (ePHI).
-In 2013, HIPAA Journal wrote that a third-party contractor stored patient data on a website with an inactive firewall, which made the information accessible to the general public via indexing in Google search results.
+Cogent Healthcare suffered a data breach in 2013 that led to the disclosure of 32,000 patients' electronic personal health information (ePHI).
+In 2013, HIPAA Journal reported that a third-party contractor stored patient data on a website with an inactive firewall, making the information accessible to the general public through Google search indexing.

 3. OPM